Differences Between XIRR and CAGR: Meaning, Formula and Examples

 - Can Be Misleading for Volatile Investments: CAGR may not accurately reflect the performance of an investment with high volatility, as it assumes a steady rate of return over the entire investment period.

-CAGR, on the other hand, assumes a constant rate of return over the entire investment period, which may not accurately reflect the returns of a SIP.
+In contrast, CAGR assumes a constant rate of return across the investment period.
+This may not accurately reflect the returns from an SIP, as it doesn’t consider the varying timing of contributions.

 How to Check CAGR and XIRR on smallcases?

-Check out the images below to understand how you can analyze the CAGR vs XIRR on smallcases:
+Check out the images below to understand how you can analyse the CAGR vs XIRR on smallcases:

 1. CAGR